BrockHerion/brockherion.dev/src/content/posts/using-react-hook-form-with-nextjs-13-server-actions.md

 ---
 title: "Using React Hook Form with Next.js 13 Server Actions"
-description: "Here's how to use Drizzle ORM with a Planetscale database"
+description: "Here's how to use React Hook Form with Next.js Server Action"
 isPublished: true
 isFeatured: true
 publishedOn: "October 8, 2023"
-keywords: "nextjs, qstash, messaging queue, serverless, upstash"
+keywords: "nextjs, react hook form, sever actions, serverless"
 ---

 Next.js 13 introduced us to Server Actions.
 Instead of having to create a new API endpoint, you can just define an asynchronous function that can be called from your components.
 This means we can leverage libraries like React Hook Form to manage our form state on the client, and use a Server Action to handle submissions.